-Context

-Code Search

-Bird's Eye

-Program Control Flow
+Context Code Search Bird's Eye Program Control Flow Flowchart Data View Data Flow Impact Diagrammer Properties.

-Flowchart

-Data View

-Data Flow

-Impact

-Diagrammer

-Properties.

 Usage is similar to that for the Source pane in Interactive Analysis.
-For Interactive Analysis usage information, see Analyzing Programs in the product documentation set.
+See Analyzing Programs for more information on Interactive Analysis.

 Searching for Change Candidates in Change Analyzer